Landscapes for Life

 We are currently actively working in the Valley Brook catchment (between Coleford and Redbrook) looking for suitable sites to pilot small-scale, natural water management work such as hedge/tree planting, leaky dams, retention ponds.
 This work will be funded through a small capital works project budget and opportunities will be available to apply for AONB Landscape and Biodiversity Enhancements Grants through the Sustainable Development Fund.

 Invasive Non-Native Species (INNS): We are targeting Japanese Knotweed, American Skunk Cabbage and Himalayan Balsam, which spread rapidly and are a major problem, especially on riverbanks, suppressing all other plant growth.
-Do visit our INNS Initiative for more information and for details about how you can get involved.
+Do visit our Wye Invasive Species Project (WISP) for useful INNS resources, news and events and for details about how you can get involved.